The University of Chicago, Department of History

 |Location:||Illinois, United States|

-Applicants must apply online at the University of Chicago’s Academic Recruitment job board at http://apply.interfolio.com/65473 and include 1) a cover letter, 2) a CV, 3) a research statement, 4) a teaching statement, 5) an article or chapter-length writing sample, and 6) names of three potential referees.
-Consideration of applications will begin on September 1, 2019 and will continue until the position is filled or the search is closed; early submission is encouraged.
+Applicants must apply online at the University of Chicago’s Interfolio website at http://apply.interfolio.com/92599 and include: 1) a cover letter, 2) a curriculum vitae, 3) a research statement, 4) a teaching statement, 5) a dissertation abstract, 6) an article or chapter-length writing sample, and 7) three letters of reference.
+Consideration of applications will begin on September 20, 2021.

 Equal Employment Opportunity Statement

 We seek a diverse pool of applicants who wish to join an academic community that places the highest value on rigorous inquiry and encourages diverse perspectives, experiences, groups of individuals, and ideas to inform and stimulate intellectual challenge, engagement, and exchange.
 The University’s Statements on Diversity are at https://provost.uchicago.edu/statements-diversity.

 The University of Chicago is an Affirmative Action/Equal Opportunity/Disabled/Veterans Employer and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes under the law.
 For additional information please see the University's Notice of Nondiscrimination.

 Job seekers in need of a reasonable accommodation to complete the application process should call 773-702-1032 or email email@example.com with their request.

 |Primary Category:||Race / Ethnic Studies